9 Spots in Your Home That Need SERIOUS Cleaning

 Even if you pull the hair out of your hairbrushes and combs, they should still get a little rinse off every so often to get rid of any lingering debris and residue left behind from your hair products.
 Give them an overnight soak in warm water and baking soda (seriously, what can’t baking soda do?) to have them feeling brand new.

 Absorb any lingering odors with a weekly sprinkle of baking soda at the bottom, but a wipe down every once in a while wouldn’t hurt either to get rid of any spillage or stickiness left behind from dinner’s past.
+Bonus: Try a touchless trash can for more sanitary garbage disposal.

 Your remote controls and game controllers might be forgotten about in the age of Netflix, but they’re still something that should get a good cleaning every once in a while.
 Just make sure to remove batteries if you’re spraying anything directly onto the remote, but a microfiber cloth should do the trick.